zhenghaohe/philipcdavis.github.io/_posts/2017-11-18-on-writing-css.md

 <hr>

 There isn't one right way of writing CSS.
 A lot depends on the team that's using it.
 Conventions and libraries have made styling web applications much easier.
 I know it’s not perfect, but CSS solutions aren’t the dumpster fire that they are made out to be.
 As for me, I haven’t lost sleep over a css codebase the past few years.
-The system works — that’s good enough for me.
+I’ve got a system that works which is good enough for me.